 The production incorporates several stages, the workpiece goes through a number of operations (Fig. 1).
 The output of one operation is the input of an another one or it is a feature of the end product.
 To build a model for a production chain, models have to be ordered to every stage of production.
-A chain of connected by operations their input-output parameters can model the sequence of production operations.
-Operations have several input- and output parameters and dependencies among them are usually non-linear, consequently, the related model has to handle multidimensionality and non-linearity.
+A chain of operations connected by their input-output parameters can model the sequence of production operations.
+Operations have several input-and output parameters and dependencies among them are usually non-linear, consequently, the related model has to handle multidimensionality and non-linearity.

-Some error is usually incorporated into modelling of real processes, the model estimates its output variables only with a limited accuracy.
+Figure 1.
+The stages of material removal from an axle and the related operations are represented on the left and right sides, respectively [6] processes, the model estimates its output variables only with a limited accuracy.
 The error by the output side of an operation model in the production chain depends on its own error and the error incorporated into the input variables of the model.
 These input variables are usually output parameters from previous operations.

 Consequently, model errors can be summed up and, therefore, the accuracy of the individual models is a crucial factor in the modelling of production chains.